 The ESMPs lack a cogent strategic vision that identifies how the many investment and infrastructure proposals are coordinated, what investment and implementation timelines are, or how stakeholder engagement and working groups will support the distribution system planning process.

-The GMAC’s review is challenged by a lack of clarity about the role of the ESMPs with respect to the ultimate review by the DPU of proposed investments for cost recovery.
-The ESMPs would benefit from greater clarity within the plans themselves regarding what new investments are being proposed for cost recovery for the first time.
+The GMAC’s review was hindered by a lack of clarity about which grid mod investments are already underway or approved by the DPU versus those that are newly proposed in the ESMPs.
+The review was also hindered by a lack of clarity about how the newly proposed investments would be reviewed by the DPU for cost recovery.

 Missing Information

 The GMAC makes the following observations on missing information.
-These observations are closely related to the GMAC’s observations in the following subsection on Compliance with the Climate Act.
+These observations are closely related to the GMAC’s observations in the following subsection on Requirements of the Climate Act.

-There is insufficient information for the GMAC to evaluate the net benefits of the proposed investments because there is a lack of detail on costs and benefits (in monetized values).
+There is insufficient information for the GMAC to evaluate the net benefits of the proposed investments.

 The ESMPs do not present information regarding rate impacts or means of mitigating rate impacts, particularly for low-income customers.

-There is a general lack of detailed assessment of alternatives, including assessment of both alternative investments and alternatives to investment.
+There is a general lack of detailed assessment of alternatives, including assessment of both alternative investments and alternatives to traditional infrastructure investment.

-The ESMPs lack detailed consideration of alternative financing.
+The ESMPs lack consideration of alternative financing, such as alternative cost allocation arrangements between developers and ratepayers.

 The ESMPs lack critical information regarding gas-electric planning, which impedes the GMAC’s ability to provide meaningful comments.

-The EDCs’ metrics lack detail, including how certain metrics are defined, how they will be measured, and how they directly relate to utility investments.
+The EDCs’ reporting metrics lack detail, including how certain reporting metrics are defined, how they will be measured, and how they directly relate to EDC investments.

 Requirements of the Climate Act